Robert Goldsand: Pedagogy

-Goldsand's passion for Beethoven had a major influence on his pupils, particularly in the case of Dr. Kevin Moore, a prominent professor of piano at Onondaga Community College in upstate New York.
-Dr. Moore has performed all 32 of Beethoven's piano sonatas, in local performances to the public, which have become immensely popular.

 Recordings

 Most of Goldsand's recordings appeared on the American Concert Hall Society label.
 Later, Goldsand recorded for the American Desto and Decca labels.
-Very few of these LP issues have reappeared on compact disc.
+Very few of these LP issues have reappeared on compact disc, although in recent years there have been some recordings which have been uploaded to YouTube.

 Death

 He died of diabetes in a Danbury, Connecticut nursing home, in 1991.